Results, Photos, Reports » 2017

 Photo by Rick Horne

-April 2, Gibsons, BC — The 2017 BMO Sunshine Coast April Fool's Run presented by Coast Cable was the largest in the event's long-running history.
+April 2, Gibsons, BC — The 2017 Sunshine Coast April Fool's Run presented by Coast Cable was the largest in the event's long-running history.
 A total of 651 runners, walkers and relay team members registered for the 40th edition of the half marathon, surpassing the previous all-time high of 641 set several years ago.

 In addition, 50 children participated in the Home Healthcare Network Jester Dash presented by Pastimes, bringing the total Fool's Run registration to 701.